 As much as possible, where acronyms are used on a site, an acronym tag is added which states what they stand for.
 Where this occurs, the acronym is underlined with a dotted line and when the mouse cursor is put over it a tool-tip appears.

 The acronym tag also helps Assistive Technology in identifying an acronym.

 The design has been tested using a variety of different browsers, both modern and old, to ensure that it can be viewed by the largest number of visitors possible.

 Browsers tested include:

-The website template is also designed to work on alternative devices such as mobile phones and even a Nintendo Wii.
+The fluid website template is also designed to work on mobile devices such as tablets and phones.

 All online forms within the site have labels attached to the fields to ensure that the purpose of a field is read out to any visitors using Assistive Technology.